NEW LRAP ENHANCEMENTS—EFFECTIVE FEBRUARY 2023

 My loan payments are suspended, so am I required to continue to make my payments?

-In most cases, participants currently have been provided LRAP benefits to make their educational loan payments through July 2020.
+In most cases, participants currently have been provided LRAP benefits to make their educational loan payments.
 As such, there is an expectation that participants will continue to make their payments, as their circumstances allow.
 Continuing to make payments during the suspension will ensure that your educational loans will be paid in accordance with your original loan repayment schedule.
 However, if you are experiencing a financial hardship, please notify the Financial Aid Office ([email protected]) and we will certainly review your situation to provide guidance.

 I have been furloughed or laid off from my LRAP eligible position.
 What should I do?